 - The capabilities you need as a beginner or mid-level recreational diver

 - Limited screen real-estate as it is sized as a wristwatch

 - No possibility for air-integration

-If you are a beginner of mid-level diver then this is without a doubt a great dive computer.
+If you are a beginner or mid-level diver, then this is, without a doubt, a fabulous dive computer.
 It offers the right set of features you will need and some more.
-If you require more sophisticated features like air integration then this is not the right device for you.
+If you require more sophisticated features like air integration, then this is not the right device for you.

 Where to Buy?

 The Geo 2.0 is no longer produced and has been replaced by the Geo 4.0.
 You can still find units for sale online.
 Check out the listings from Amazon, or you can also look to find a used one on eBay.